• Skip to main content

 Best Travel Gear: Minimalist Packing List

-I’m assuming you’re gearing up to a specific trip, so I’ll be suggesting gear for different climates.
-If you’re a ‘digital nomad’ traveling full-time, you’ll need to mix & match depending on the range of climate you’ll encounter.
+I’m assuming you’re gearing for a short trip, so I’ll give you suggestions for different climates.
+If you’re traveling full-time, you’ll need to mix & match depending on the range of climates you’ll encounter.

 Shirt (Base Top Layer)

 The base layer helps regulate your body temperature and wick sweat away, keeping your body dry.
 Cotton isn’t good.
-It retains moisture and can get you cold in the winter even when you have a thousand layers of fleece above.
-Wool is the solution.
-It isn’t cheap, but the price well worth paying.
+It retains moisture and will get you cold even if you have five layers of fleece above it.

-Btw, for triple the price, you can get a beautiful 130-200gsm Wool & Prince button-down.
+For triple the price, you can get a gorgeous 130-200gsm Wool & Prince button-down.
 I own one and love it, though you can’t machine-wash it.

 Freezing and arctic?
-Go hardcore and get a 400gsm base layer, like the Minus33 Yukon for men or the WoolX Riley for women.
+Go hardcore and get a 400gsm base layer, like the Minus33 Yukon for men or the Meriwool 400g for women.

 Feel an itch to browse some more?
 Then go check Amazon.
 The only rule of thumb to remember: 100% wool.
 Try to choose the best weight (gsm) for your destination, but don’t obsess over it too much.
-I was in Canada in the winter, and a 170gsm base layer did the job.
+I was in Canada in freezing January, and a 170gsm base layer did the job.
 And remember:

-Wool doesn’t stink.
-Therefore, it’s the only shirt you’ll need.
-Don’t believe me?
+Wool doesn’t stink, so it’s the only shirt you’ll need.
 After you buy your shirt, wear it for a couple days.
 Do some workouts, sweat in it.
 Then do the same with cotton.
 Now sniff both.
 Smell the difference?

 Magic.